 ^{}See your advisor for alternative restricted electives.
 The above courses are included in the articulation agreement with Colorado State University - Fort Collins.
-Ag Science articulation agreements also exist for New Mexico State University, Oklahoma Panhandle State University, and West Texas State University.
-Please see your advisor for correct course of study and articulation agreement.
+Ag Science articulation agreements also exist for New Mexico State University, West Texas A&M, Okla.
+Panhandle State University, and Northwestern Okla.
+State University.
+Please see your advisor for the correct course of study and articulation agreement specific to your transfer university.

-^{}If a student should need to take remedial and/or pre-requisite courses they are not included in this degree plan.
+If a student should need to take remedial and/or pre-requisite courses they are not included in this degree plan.